Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Scalable content delivery with wireless multicasting

 \section{Scalable content delivery with wireless multicasting}

 In this section, we focus on content delivery via wireless multicasting.
 Unlike in the original works~\cite{maddah2013fundamental,maddah2013decentralized} on coded caching where the multicast link is perfect and has constant rate, here the multicasting is performed over a multi-antenna wireless channel.
 Therefore, the multicast rate depends on the system parameters such as the number of users and the number of transmit antennas.
-We summarize the main results of this section in the following theorem. \begin{theorem} Let us consider a content delivery system with a $\nt$-antenna base station and $K$ single-antenna users.
+We summarize the main results of this section with a fixed transmit power in the following theorem. \begin{theorem} Let us consider a content delivery system with a $\nt$-antenna base station and $K$ single-antenna users.
 We assume no CSIT and coded caching is used with wireless multicasting.
-Then, linear scaling of the content delivery rate w.r.t.~$K$ can be achieved in the following cases: \begin{enumerate} \item with a large array of transmit antennas such that $\ntgelnK$ in a quasi-static fading channel; \item with a threshold-based user selection using one-bit feedbacks in a quasi-static fading channel, for an arbitrary number of transmit antennas; \item when the multicast transmission can span over $L$ independent sub-channels such that $\LntgelnK$. \end{enumerate} \end{theorem} In the rest of the section, we shall show the scalability of each case.
+Then, linear scaling of the content delivery rate w.r.t.~$K$ can be achieved with a fixed transmit power in the following cases: \begin{enumerate} \item with a large array of transmit antennas and/or when the multicast transmission can span over $L\ge 1$ independent sub-channels such that $\LntgelnK$; \item with a threshold-based user selection using one-bit feedbacks in a quasi-static fading channel, for an arbitrary number of transmit antennas. \end{enumerate} \end{theorem} In the rest of the section, we shall show the scalability of each case.
+For Case~1, we first investigate the extreme case $L = 1$ and provide some extra results for different setting of transmit power, then we extend to the general case $L\ge 1$ and prove the scalability with a fixed power.

-\subsection{MISO multicasting in quasi-static channels}
+\subsection{MISO multicasting in quasi-static channels ($L=1$)}

-We first consider the case where all the $K$ users are served with MISO multicasting in a quasi-static Rayleigh fading channel.
+We first consider the case where all the $K$ users are served with MISO multicasting in a quasi-static Rayleigh fading channel ($L=1$).
 For simplicity, we assume that Gaussian signaling is used to send the multicast message~(also called the common message), i.e., $\rvVec{X} = \rvVec{X}_0\sim\mathcal{CN}(0,\pmb{Q}_0)$ where $\pmb{Q}_0$ is the input covariance matrix.
 In this case, it follows that the maximum instantaneous multicast rate for a channel realization $\rvMat{H} = \pmb{H} = [\pmb{h}_1\ \cdots\ \pmb{h}_K]^\T$ is